Amy737101/Django-News-Site/README.md

 # Django News Site

-This News Site is developed using Python and Django Framework for the backend and JavaScript,CSS, Bootstrap, AJAX,JQuery and HTML has been used for the frontend.
+This News Site is developed using Python and Django Framework for the backend and JavaScript, CSS, Bootstrap, AJAX, JQuery and HTML has been used for the frontend.

 #_Check master branch for the codes